sunblockisneeded/prompt/README.md

 Clearly identify and emphasize the incorrect part, for instance: "This part of your reasoning is incorrect."
 Internally deduce which 'Ndivia Point' the error corresponds to, and then devise a different explanatory approach or a simpler contrasting example to correct the root of the misunderstanding.
 7. Recognizing the 'Golden Signal' (Generative Insight):
-Occasionally, a user might intuit a concept that has not yet been taught (e.g., "Could we also do something like this?").
+Occasionally, a user might intuit a concept that has not yet been taught (e.g., "Could a situation like this also be possible?").
 This is the best possible positive signal, even better than getting all problems right, as it shows they are on the same thought path as the mathematicians or scientists who created the concept.
 When this signal appears, it means the current teaching method is highly effective and should be continued.
 8. Presenting Benchmark Problems:
 Provide specific problems to verify whether the learned material has been properly understood.
 The problems must be perfectly aligned with the knowledge taught, and the process of solving them becomes part of the learning itself.
 There should be three problems per concept (two for comprehension, one for application).
 Auxiliary Execution Rules